Northern and Southern dynasties: Rise to power

-Sinicization
+Reforms and Sinicization

 Widespread social and cultural transformation in northern China came with Emperor Xiaowen, who reigned from 471–499.
+After Emperor Wencheng's relatively stable reign in 465, his Chinese wife, Empress Dowager Wenming seized the regency of his stepson, Emperor Xianwen and later her stepgrandson, Xiaowen.
+During her early regency of Xiaowen, her government passed several far-reaching reforms, the most influential of them being the introduction of the Equal-field system, which increased tax revenues and agricultural output, encouraging population growth while weakening the autonomy of the local aristocracy.

+Following the Empress Dowager's death in 490, Emperor Xiaowen began to rule independently and continued his stepgrandmother's reformations to counter the growing power of the Xianbei military nobility.
 While his father was a Xianbei, his mother was a Han.
-Although he was of the Tuoba Clan from the Xianbei tribe, Emperor Xiaowen asserted his dual Xianbei-Han identity, renaming his own clan "Yuan".
+Emperor Xiaowen asserted his dual Xianbei-Han identity, renaming his own clan from "Tuoba" (拓跋) to the Chinese surname of "Yuan" (元).
 In the year 493, he instituted a new sinification program that had the Xianbei elites conform to many Han standards.
 These social reforms included donning Han clothing (banning Xianbei clothing at court), learning the Han language (if under the age of thirty), converting Xianbei family names to one-character Han surnames, and encouraging high-ranking Xianbei and Han families to intermarry.
 Emperor Xiaowen also moved the capital city from Pingcheng to one of China's old imperial sites, Luoyang, which had been the capital during the earlier Eastern Han and Western Jin dynasties.
 The new capital at Luoyang was revived and transformed, with roughly 150,000 Xianbei and other northern warriors moved from the north to the south by the year 495 to serve in the capital.
 Within a couple of decades, the population had risen to about half a million residents and was famed for being home to over a thousand Buddhist temples.
-Defectors from the south, such as Wang Su of the prestigious Langye Wang family, were largely accommodated and felt at home with the establishment of their own Wu quarter in Luoyang (this quarter of the city was home to over three thousand families).
+Defectors from the south, such as Wang Su of the prestigious Wang clan of Langya, were largely accommodated and felt at home with the establishment of their own Wu quarter in Luoyang (this quarter of the city was home to over three thousand families).
 They were even served tea (by this time gaining popularity in southern China) at court instead of the yogurt drinks commonly found in the north.